iustin/corydalis/docs/manual.md

 you're in folder browse mode.
 You can now scroll up/down now, and:

-- in folder browse mode, clicking on a picture takes you to the dedicated image viewer (see below)
+- in folder browse mode, clicking on a picture takes you to the dedicated image viewer (see below);
-- in image browse mode, it opens up a "lightbox" with the image or movie (with integrated player) and you can still switch between images (left/right, via keyboard or swipe) for a limited while (known bug)
+- in image browse mode, it opens up a "lightbox" with the image or movie (with integrated player) and you can switch between images (left/right, via keyboard or swipe) while the lightbox is open, in effect providing another infinite scroll experience.

 This "browse mode" is one of the three available modes for looking at things.
 The other two are: